flim-labs/flim-labs-api/Single-point-spectroscopy-phasor-analysis/README.md

 6. *save_and_reset_data* :

 This method saves in a text file the batches of TCSPC data acquired and displayed in the "Refreshed TCSPC data sample" plot.
 Afterwards, the array storing updated photon counts (y_data_upd) is reset to all zeros.
 This prepares the array for receiving new photon count data in the upcoming acquisition cycle.
 The refreshed TCSPC histogram on the second layout is updated.
 The existing plot data is cleared, and the newly reset y_data_upd is plotted against the corresponding time values.
 The plot's title, x-axis label, and y-axis label are adjusted.
-Finally a timer (QTimer.singleShot) is set to trigger the update_canvas2 method after a specific time interval (refresh_time_seconds).
+This method is called every time a QTimer defined in *update_canvas2* counts a number of seconds corresponding to the ones defined in *Refresh Time (Seconds)* spinbox.

 ```

 def save_and_reset_data(self):
+        filename = f'data_batch_{self.batch_counter}.txt'
-        np.savetxt('data.txt', np.vstack((self.x_data, self.y_data_upd)).T)
+        np.savetxt(filename, np.vstack((self.x_data, self.y_data_upd)).T)
+        self.batch_counter += 1
         self.y_data_upd = np.zeros_like(self.y_data_upd)
         self.canvas2.ax2.clear()
         self.canvas2.ax2.plot(self.x_data, self.y_data_upd)